 The push handles were designed for use while transporting the stretcher.
 Avoid using other parts of the stretcher as push/pull devices because damage could occur.

-If the Pneumatic Fowler is difficult to operate, refer to the stretcher maintenance manual for "Pneumatic Fowler Adjustment"
+If the pneumatic system is difficult to operate, refer to your Stretcher Maintenance Manual for "Pneumatic Fowler Adjustment".